ECHELON: Public disclosures (1972–2000)

 Former NSA analyst Perry Fellwock, under the pseudonym Winslow Peck, first blew the whistle on ECHELON to Ramparts in 1972, when he revealed the existence of a global network of listening posts and told of his experiences working there.
 He also revealed the existence of nuclear weapons in Israel in 1972, the widespread involvement of CIA and NSA personnel in drugs and human smuggling, and CIA operatives leading Nationalist Chinese (Taiwan) commandos in burning villages inside PRC borders.

-In 1982, James Bamford, investigative journalist and author wrote The Puzzle Palace, an in-depth look inside the workings of the NSA, then a super-secret agency, and the massive eavesdropping operation under the codename "SHAMROCK".
-The NSA has used many codenames, and SHAMROCK was the codename used for ECHELON prior to 1975.
+In 1982, investigative journalist and author James Bamford wrote The Puzzle Palace, an in-depth history of the NSA and its practices, which notably leaked the existence of the eavesdropping operation Project SHAMROCK.
+Project SHAMROCK ran from 1945 to 1975, after which it evolved into ECHELON.

-In 1988, Margaret Newsham, a Lockheed employee under NSA contract, disclosed the ECHELON surveillance system to members of congress.
+In 1988, Margaret Newsham, a Lockheed employee under NSA contract, disclosed the ECHELON surveillance system to members of Congress.
 Newsham told a member of the US Congress that the telephone calls of Strom Thurmond, a Republican US senator, were being collected by the NSA.
-Congressional investigators determined that "targeting of US political figures would not occur by accident, but was designed into the system from the start."
+Congressional investigators determined that "targeting of US political figures would not occur by accident, but was designed into the system from the start".

 Also in 1988, an article titled "Somebody's Listening", written by investigative journalist Duncan Campbell in the New Statesman, described the signals intelligence gathering activities of a program code-named "ECHELON".
-James Bamford describes the system as the software controlling the collection and distribution of civilian telecommunications traffic conveyed using communication satellites, with the collection being undertaken by ground stations located in the footprint of the downlink leg.
+Bamford described the system as the software controlling the collection and distribution of civilian telecommunications traffic conveyed using communication satellites, with the collection being undertaken by ground stations located in the footprint of the downlink leg.

 A detailed description of ECHELON was provided by the New Zealand journalist Nicky Hager in his 1996 book Secret Power: New Zealand's Role in the International Spy Network.
 Two years later, Hager's book was cited by the European Parliament in a report titled "An Appraisal of the Technology of Political Control" (PE 168.184).

-In March 1999, for the first time in history, the Australian government admitted that news reports about the top secret UKUSA Agreement were true.
-Martin Brady, the director of Australia's Defence Signals Directorate (DSD, now known as Australian Signals Directorate, or ASD) told the Australian broadcasting channel Nine Network that the DSD "does co-operate with counterpart signals intelligence organisations overseas under the UKUSA relationship."
+In March 1999, for the first time in history, the Australian government admitted that news reports about the top-secret UKUSA Agreement were true.
+Martin Brady, the director of Australia's Defence Signals Directorate (DSD, now known as Australian Signals Directorate, or ASD) told the Australian broadcasting channel Nine Network that the DSD "does co-operate with counterpart signals intelligence organisations overseas under the UKUSA relationship".

 In 2000, James Woolsey, the former Director of the US Central Intelligence Agency, confirmed that US intelligence uses interception systems and keyword searches to monitor European businesses.

 Lawmakers in the United States feared that the ECHELON system could be used to monitor US citizens.
-According to The New York Times, the ECHELON system has been "shrouded in such secrecy that its very existence has been difficult to prove."
-Critics said the ECHELON system emerged from the Cold War as a "Big Brother without a cause".
+According to The New York Times, the ECHELON system has been "shrouded in such secrecy that its very existence has been difficult to prove".
+Critics said that the ECHELON system emerged from the Cold War as a "Big Brother without a cause".